risoflora/libsagui/.github/ISSUE_TEMPLATE/bug_report.md

 OS, compiler and Sagui version to reproduce the problem, e.g.:

-- openSUSE Tumbleweed
+- Fedora32
-- GCC N.N.N
+- Clang N.N.N
-- Sagui N.N.N x86
+- Sagui N.N.N

 Any other information here.
 If applicable, a screenshot to help explain the problem.